micmejia/bible-dump/NKJV/Matthew/Matt 26.md

 Then Judas, who was betraying Him, answered and said, "Rabbi, is it I?"
 He said to him, "You have said it." ## Jesus Institutes the Lord's Supper

 ###### 26
-And as they were eating, Jesus took bread, [^c]blessed and broke _it,_ and gave _it_ to the disciples and said, "Take, eat; this is My body."
+And as they were eating, Jesus took bread, blessed and broke _it,_ and gave _it_ to the disciples and said, "Take, eat; this is My body."

 ###### 27
 Then He took the cup, and gave thanks, and gave _it_ to them, saying, "Drink from it, all of you.

 ###### 28
-For this is My blood of the [^d]new covenant, which is shed for many for the [^e]remission of sins.
+For this is My blood of the new covenant, which is shed for many for the remission of sins.

 ###### 29
 But I say to you, I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father's kingdom."